Arthur Newsholme: Career

 'There is no reasonable doubt that the decline in the birth-rate, which is one of the most striking features of the last thirty years, has been principally caused by volitional regulation of the size of the family.He realized that the decline in the birth-rate was both be seen as a threat and an advantage:

-'The population question, in particular, is one in which thoughtful men have alternatively been racked by fears of depopulation or, at least, stagnation of population and of the excessive growth of population.
+'The population question, in particular, is one in which thoughtful men have alternatively been racked by fears of depopulation or, at least, stagnation of population and the excessive growth of population.

-Although a decrease in birth-rate could (and would) eventually results in a stagnation of population growth, and although the reasons to volitionally regulate the size of the family may sometimes have been 'selfish', the effect will eventually be beneficial to the development and prosperity of the population.
+Although a decrease in birth-rate could (and would) eventually result in a stagnation of population growth, and although the reasons to volitionally regulate the size of the family may sometimes have been 'selfish', the effect will eventually be beneficial to the development and prosperity of the population.
 Time proved that he was right:'It would not be fair to omit from consideration what is probably one of the chief factors tending to restrict families.
-This is the desire of parents with small incomes to educate their children more satisfactorily than they themselves were educated, and to give their children the means for rising in the social scale.
+This is the desire of parents with small incomes to educate their children more satisfactorily than they were educated, and to give their children the means for rising in the social scale.